 Where the design community meets.

 This house, this street, Chicago!
-Principal Designer (nee Design Director), Lextech Joined about 5 years ago
+Principal Designer (nee Design Director), Lextech Joined over 5 years ago

 Interesting read, good to see the focus on user research.